mparker2/mparker_phd_thesis/chapter_4/text.md

 Two tetrad G4s, which are known to form *in vitro* [@Macaya1993, @Mullen2012], but have been historically considered too unstable to be prevalent *in vivo* [@Huppert2005], might in fact be more useful as molecular switches in plants, since they melt at lower temperatures.
 To determine whether plants have greater numbers of two tetrad PG4s, we again performed prediction using using the Quadparser method.
 Since three tetrad PG4s contain subpatterns which conform to the two tetrad Quadparser pattern, we filtered out any two tetrad PG4s which overlapped with three tetrad PG4s.
 We found that plants tend to contain a lot more two tetrad PG4s, with several species of Monocot in fact having higher average densities than *M. musculus* or *H. sapiens*.
 Arabidopsis was also more dense in two tetrad PG4s, with 959 PG4s/Mb.
 This was significantly higher than the median Dicotyledon density (228 PG4s/Mb), perhaps indicating a stronger role for these two tetrad G4s in Arabidopsis.

 Finally, we correlated the density of two and three or more tetrad PG4s in different organisms.
 Unsurprisingly, we found a very strong correlation (Spearmans rho = 0.95), however *M. musculus* and *H. sapiens* were found to be clear outliers from the plants, and showed a much greater three tetrad density than might have been expected from the regression line.
-Given the difference ithat two tetrad PG4s may play a regulatory role in plants which could be similar to that performed by three tetrad PG4s in warm-blooded mammals.
+Given the difference in that two tetrad PG4s may play a regulatory role in plants which could be similar to that performed by three tetrad PG4s in warm-blooded mammals.

 \newpage